-During the quarter ended March 31, 2021, our Board of Directors declared and paid a quarterly cash dividend of \$0.23 per share.
-On April 29, 2021, our Board of Directors declared a quarterly cash dividend of \$0.23 per share, to be paid on May 27, 2021.
+During the three and six months ended June 30, 2021, cash dividends of \$0.23 and \$0.46 per share, respectively, were declared and paid.
+On July 29, 2021, a quarterly cash dividend of \$0.23 per share was declared and is to be paid on August 31, 2021.
 We expect to continue paying cash dividends on a quarterly basis; however, future dividends are at the discretion of our Board of Directors and will depend upon our earnings, capital requirements, financial condition, contractual limitations (including under the Term Loan Facility) and other factors.